-Health sources in Port Sudan have pointed out that chikungunya fever has made its return and is spreading in the state capital of Red Sea state, following a significant decrease of the infection rate over the last period.
+Health sources in Port Sudan have pointed out that Chikungunya fever has made its return and is spreading in the capital of Red Sea state, following a significant decrease of the infection rate over the last period.

 A health worker told Radio Dabanga that the incidences of infection with the mosquito-borne disease have spread in the peripheral areas.
 “Patients find it very difficult to obtain medicines, especially the pendulum venous solutions,” the source said.
 No numbers of incidences have yet been confirmed.

 The health worker pointed to the weakness of the state's campaigns to cleanse the environment and the government's lack of fog spray campaigns, which would deter mosquitoes carrying the disease and breeding.
 The Aedes aegypti mosquito, the same kind that spreads dengue and Zika virus, is known to transmit the virus.

 Poor sanitation and contamination of drinking water are blamed for the spread of diseases such as cholera and chikungunya, which have become endemic in parts of the country.

 Mid-February, a journalist in Port Sudan also reported an increase in the number of incidences of Chikungunya fever.
 He said that the rise of prices of intravenous pendulum solution rose from SDG220 to SDG300 ($6.30*).

 There is no specific antiviral drug treatment for Chikungunya fever.
 Most patients recover fully within weeks, but in some cases joint pain may persist for several months, or even years.
 With older people, the disease can contribute to the cause of death.

 A government report this year showed the emergence of more than 10,000 cases of Chikungunya fever in Sudan’s Red Sea state over the past four months.
 In November, Radio Dabanga reported a rise of rates of chikungunya fever infections in eastern districts of Port Sudan in Red Sea state.